M-o-a-T/moat-kv/docs/source/tutorial.rst

 A user who has an ACL set can no longer modify the system, because the ``None`` element that separates system data from the rest cannot match a wildcard.
-ACLs for system entries are on the TODO list.
+ACLs for system entries are on the TODO list; so are user groups or roles or whatever.
+Code welcome.